bret-abel/portfolio/README.md

 # portfolio
-Recruiters, hiring managers, and other fans -- look here!
+Recruiters, hiring managers, and other curious coders -- look here!